Wednesday, March 21, 2007

 March: Chicken Vesuvio

-Recipe courtesy Giada De Laurentiis/Giada's Family Dinners Book
+Recipe courtesy Giada De Laurentiis/Giada's Family Dinners Book3 tablespoons olive oil

 2 chicken breast with skin and bones , split in half crosswise